adowneywall/EvolutionWorkshop/_workshop/workshopHome.md

 imageActivitiesExcerpt:
   - excerpt: 'Hands-on exposure - Students interacting with graduate students and post-docs during the targeted activities portion of the workshop.
 For examples of some of these activities please visit our [Activities](/activities/) page!'

+imagePosterExcerpt:
+  - excerpt: 'Getting to know the terms - Students provide their understanding about evolutionary and marine terms before the start of the workshop.'

 feedback:
   - title: "Feedback"